Mt Whitney Hike

 If you start getting symptoms of AMS, stop climbing, take a break, and see if they subside.
 Mild symptoms can be manageable, but if they intensify, you must descend immediately.
 It’s the only way to get better quickly.
 Don’t expect a helicopter rescue, plan on walking off the mountain yourself.
 If you’ve climbed to the point where you’re vomiting or lost your balance, you’ve gone way too far.
 Believe it or not, I’ve seen people with these symptoms trying to summit.

 Some folks also have luck with a medication called Diamox.
 If you want to go that route, see you doctor and have them prescribe it for you.
 Another option is simple Ibuprofen.
 A Stamford study (that took place in the Eastern Sierra) found that popping 600mg of Ibuprofen can help with AMS too.
+I’ve personally had success with Ibuprofen to alleviate AMS symptoms.

 Weather and Timing